Do the Digit Insurance

 How to Do Warrior 1 (Virabhadrasana 1)?

-Step 1: Start with downward-dog position and keep your right knee near your nose.
+Step 1: Start with a downward-dog position and keep your right knee near your nose.

-Step 2: Touch and hold the ground with the help of your arms and keep your right leg between them.
+Step 2: Touch and hold the ground with your arms, keeping your right leg between them.

 Step 3: Keep your knees bent and lift your arms upwards.